 The notion of a sovereign’s peculiar capacity to occupy two bodies – one earthly and mortal, the other mystical and quasi-divine – has long since faded into history.
 Yet the suggestion of such duality lingers around royal personages, and it explains much of our curiosity about their lives.
 Victoria represents a particularly telling example of this doubleness.
 She was a small, unprepossessing woman, who became dumpy and belligerent in middle age.
 She was never much inclined to exert herself in any kind of purposeful activity, and was not endowed with an exceptional intellect.
 This did not prevent her from becoming the charismatic emblem of a nation that expanded in power and prosperity throughout her long reign.
 She was revered around the globe, though her iconic grandeur often sits awkwardly alongside a quirky personality.

 These contradictions represent a challenge for Victoria’s biographers.
 Readers are eager to learn about the oddities that make her human, but the larger cultural and political context is what gives her life its substance.
 A. N. Wilson balances the competing demands of his task with buoyant assurance.
 His narrative is bolstered by a stream of solidly researched information about the public world that Victoria inhabited, the formidable politicians she dealt with on a daily basis (Melbourne, Peel, Palmerston, Disraeli, Gladstone), and the great national and international events that transformed her world (the expansion of British democracy and colonial power, the Crimean War, the Boer War).
 Victoria’s education was patchy at best, and she sometimes failed to appreciate the complexity of the issues that confronted her.
 But she had a sure sense of popular mood, and of the international repercussions of national policies.
-Her judgement was shrewd, and she never renounced the right to exercise it independently.
+Her judgement was shrewd, and she insisted on the right to exercise it independently.
 Any attempt to patronize her was dismissed with furious contempt.
 No friend to feminism, she nevertheless demonstrated how domestic authority could be translated into a magisterial public presence.

 Wilson is not oblivious to Victoria’s shortcomings, but she emerges from his sympathetic account as a spirited and likeable figure.
 His advocacy is sometimes engagingly partial.
 Commenting on a late photograph of Victoria where she looks more than usually bored and discontented (she disliked having her photograph taken), he remarks that the image reflects “the passion, caprice, vulnerability and humour that Queen Victoria retained from early childhood”.
 Only the most besotted observer could discern those qualities in the dour portrait that Wilson is describing.
 Victoria was far from morose, but the dignity of her position, and the limitations of contemporary photography, mean that she is rarely shown with a smile on her face.
 Unfortunately, she had a small, down-turned mouth, which gave an impression of perpetual disapproval.
 Her apparent sourness has largely inspired our willingness to believe that that she was not amused (Wilson notes that there is no evidence that she ever uttered this over-familiar phrase).
 In fact she found much that was highly amusing in her solemn public role, partly because she maintained a degree of sceptical distance from the elaborate paraphernalia of court life.
 She received the deferential service that she inherited with the throne as an unquestionable entitlement, but she was not entirely willing to be constrained by the demands of a Queen’s majesty.